facebookresearch/faiss/README.md

 ## License

 Faiss is licenced under CC-by-NC, see the LICENCE file for details.
-We also provide an additional patent grant, see PATENTS.
 This licence may be relaxed to BSD in the future.